cobracmder/openstack-ansible/README.md

 # OpenStack on Ansible with Vagrant

+This repository contains the Ubuntu variant running Mellanox Neutron Plugin.

 This repository contains script that will deploy OpenStack into Vagrant virtual machines.
 These scripts are based on the [Official OpenStack Docmentation](http://docs.openstack.org/), havana release, except where